 - Your Favorite Pasta Shape: Use a short noodle for this.
 Penne, farfalle/bowties, or our favorite corkscrews are all excellent choices.

 - Your Favorite Tomato Sauce: I've used plain canned tomato sauce and I've tried seasoned prepared sauce.
 Both work equally well in a pinch.
-If you use the canned variety, be sure to add 1 - 2 teaspoon of Italian seasoning.
+If you use the canned variety, be sure to add 1 - 2 tsp of Italian seasoning.
 This isn't necessary if you select a prepared jar.

 - 1 Pound Bulk Sausage: Hot or Mild, it's up to you.
 We prefer it spicy.

 - 1 Cup Heavy Cream: This is the signature ingredient and essential to the dish.
-If you don't want to use cream or you don't have any on hand, you could substitute milk and add 2 - 3 tablespoon of butter.
+If you don't want to use cream or you don't have any on hand, you could substitute milk and add 2 - 3 tbsp of butter.

-- White Wine: You only need ⅓ cup.
+- White Wine: You only need 1/3 cup.
 If you don't usually drink white wine, you could buy a package of mini bottles and just use one at a time.
 Keep the rest in your pantry for future recipe use.

 - An Onion & Garlic: You probably have both in your fridge right now.
 I always keep the jarred minced garlic ready to go.